 - challenge client to expand personal awareness through various activities provided in the coaching process

-- Developing strategies to accept their new normal and adapting to changes
+- Develop strategies to accept new normal and adapting to changes

 - Establishing goals, and clarifying goals based on their current status